8th International Workshop on the Measurement and Computation of Reacting Flows with Carbon Nanoparticles

 Objectives and Targets for ISF-8

-To advance understanding of the mechanisms governing the evolution of carbon materials, with a particular focus on the following challenges and environments:
+To focus on the mechanisms governing the evolution of carbon materials, with a particular emphasis on the following challenges and environments:

 Turbulent high-temperature reacting flows